 First, reading this book is like eating that stupid spicy Samyang noodle shit.
 You can’t help but dare yourself but it’s all pain while doing it.
 You kind of question if the whole thing was worthwhile afterwards, but also get quite satisfied once it’s over.

-All in all the book is very tightly argued.
-The noodles are firm and it’s not entirely devoid of flavor.
+All in all the book was very tightly argued.
+The noodles were firm and not entirely devoid of flavor.
 There is sweetness, except for when the author strings double, triple, sometimes even quadruple negative assertions in one sentence.
 That’s when your head starts spinning and you can’t help but suspect that you are being taken for a ride.

 The crux of his argument is this: It may not be good if a hypothetical person who otherwise would have had pleasure had never been born, but because the hypothetical person, not having been born and never to be, is a non-identity anyway, no one is actually being deprived of anything, so it is not so bad either.